 Health and Safety in Marmaris

-There are 3 private and a state hospitals and many private clinics in Marmaris.
+Health and Safety in Marmaris.
+There are 2 private and a state hospitals and many private clinics in Marmaris.

 Medical facilities are up-to-date and equipped to cope with the majority of medical problems.
 There are multilingual doctors, opticians and dentists all around the resorts open during weekly business hours.
 For emergency medical care, you may contact your hotel reception to request a doctor’s visit in your hotel room.

 Smoking bans are compulsory at work, offices, public buildings, restaurants, etc..
 The current government enforced laws and regulations on Turkish companies and public buildings are banning smoking as they are concerned for the health of their employees and want to create a healthier work environment.
 Most of these companies and public buildings have set aside areas where smoking is allowed.
 The Turkish Labor Law does not (yet) mention smoking specifically, however, does state emphatically that employees have the right to a healthy work environment with the least possible harmful influences.

 Smoking bans apply in all public buildings owned by the national, provincial and local authorities.
 In buildings in which institutions, such as social cultural work, social assistance, health care, indoor sports and education departments, are located smoking is not allowed.
 It is allowed, however, to set aside separates rooms for smokers.
 A local saying goes like this: “Eat like a Turk, smoke like a Turk,” which roughly translates to “don’t expect anyone to comply with nonsmoking laws.”
 In theory, smoking is prohibited on public transportation, in movie theaters, in airports, and the like.
 But realizing the hardships of driving a bus, bus companies allow the drivers to smoke.
 This is a good time to work on tolerance, and remember to pack your eye drops and to sit upwind at outdoor cafes.